spudtrooper/spudtrooper.github.io/articles/fromcurltogo/index.md

 Creating an RPC API to a service you don't own often involves some reverse engineering of the other system.
 In particular figuring out the shape of the requests to send and what goes in them.
 This article covers a method of rapidly iterating on this part that leaves you with working code from the start.

-Typically, to figure out the requests to make, you will start with a working request (e.g. from the Chrome dev console) and iterate to figure out the values that you really need o send and how to get these values.
+Typically, to figure out the requests to make, you will start with a working request (e.g. from the Chrome dev console) and iterate to figure out the values that you really need to send and how to get these values.
 At some point you'll translate this request into code.

 This process automates the translation process so that you go directly from prototypical request to working code and iterate on the working code.
 The benifit is that, at the end, you have have working code you can plop into your new API.
+Granted, this code is heavily dependent on [github.com/spudtrooper/goutil](https://github.com/spudtrooper/goutil), which you may not want.
+But, even if you don't ultimately use the generated code, I would argue that iterating on the go code is easier that a raw curl command.

 ## Problem